“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 Sources of Wants, Needs, and Desires

 We have suggested that a starting point for Categories is the very large US Census database.
-No such singular source exists for these behaviors and there is overlap in definitions.
+No such singular source exists for these behaviors and there is an overlap in definitions.
 This list gives readers a starting point.
-In no particular order this non-comprehensive includes:
+In no particular order, this non-comprehensive includes:

 The list goes on, but readers get the point.
 A large row of behaviors will help develop a robust model.